scitags/flowd-go/rpm/flowd-go.1.md

     # Apply the default settings to everything.
 No plugins or backends will be instantiated though...
     {}

-    # Use default settings for everything, but do instantiate an api plugin and the ebpf and firefly backends
+    # Use default settings for everything, but do instantiate an api plugin and the marker and firefly backends
     {
         "plugins": {
             "api: {}
         },
         "backends": {
-            "ebpf": {},
+            "marker": {},
             "firefly": {}
         }
     }